renatomarianoo/renatomarianoo/README.md

 - 🌱 Love for science and personal growth.

-- 👨‍💻 All of my projects are available at [https:/](https://github.com/renatomarianoo?tab=repositories)
+- 👨‍💻 All of my projects are available on the [repository](https://github.com/renatomarianoo?tab=repositories) section.

-- 📄 Know about my experiences **https://renatomarianoo.github.io/portfolio/**
+- 📄 Know about my experiences on my [portfolio](https://renatomarianoo.github.io/portfolio/).

-- 📫 You can reach me renato.mariano@outlook.com
+- 📫 You can reach at my [email](renato.mariano@outlook.com).

 - 🏐 I love playing volleyball.